 Explore Westonbirt, The National Arboretum.

 Stay at: Our Cotswold Lake Lodges or Henfield Barn, all 30 minutes’ drive.

 Gloucestershire’s second arboretum is ablaze with autumn colour, with centre stage taken by the maples and cherries in every hue from flame reds to salmon pinks and sunshine yellows and the liquidambars with their multi-coloured leaves from deep purple to pale gold.
 Lose yourself in 56 acres of wild garden on a series of good footpaths and explore hidden glades, paths and streams.

 Stay at: Our holiday cottages in Kingham, 25 minutes’ drive away.

 6 The Pewsey Vale Trail, Wiltshire

-Autumn in the Pewsey Vale is a glorious time for walking.
+The Pewsey Vale is a glorious area for autumn walks.
 This fabulous route runs between Pewsey village and Wilton Windmill, via the Pewsey Heritage Centre and Crofton Beam Engines, using the Kennet & Avon Canal towpath in the main.
 It contains some circular walks along the way.
 Enjoy Bedwyn Brail, also beautiful in the autumn, located east of Wilton Windmill.